NGEE-Arctic/dapper/README.md

 # NGEEGEE
-Tools for using Google Earth Engine to fetch and format data
+Tools for using Google Earth Engine to fetch and format data for ELM

 ## Setup and Installation